 The committee considers the scope of the proposed research, its suitability for doctoral research and the appropriateness of the research plan.
 The committee may approve the proposal without reservation or may recommend modifications.

 In general, the student is expected to submit his/her research proposal after five semesters of doctoral studies.
-In accord with regulations of the School, each student is expected to submit a thesis and defend it before a committee of five faculty, two of whom hold primary appointments in another department.
+In accord with regulations of the School, each student is expected to submit a thesis and defend it before a committee of five faculty, at least one of whom hold primary appointments in another department.

 Every doctoral candidate is expected to have had accepted at least one full-length paper for publication in a peer-reviewed journal prior to recommendation for award of the degree.